Giskard-AI/giskard-hub/script-docs/hub/sdk/evaluations.rst

 In this section, we will show how to start programmatically evaluation runs in the Hub.

-- A **evaluation** is a run of a model on each conversation of a dataset using a set of checks.
+- An **evaluation** is a run of an agent on each conversation of a dataset using a set of checks.

-We recommend to systematically launch evaluation runs every time you deploy an updated model in a pre-production or staging environment.
-In this way, you can collaborate with your team to ensure that the model is performing as expected.
+We recommend to systematically launch evaluation runs every time you deploy an updated agent in a pre-production or staging environment.
+In this way, you can collaborate with your team to ensure that the agent is performing as expected.

 There are two types of evaluations:

-- **Remote evaluations** - In production, you will want to run evaluations against models that are configured in the Hub and exposed with an API.
+- **Remote evaluations** - In production, you will want to run evaluations against agents that are configured in the Hub and exposed with an API.
-- **Local evaluations** - During the development phase, you may want to evaluate a local model that is not yet exposed with an API before deploying it.
+- **Local evaluations** - During the development phase, you may want to evaluate a local agent that is not yet exposed with an API before deploying it.

 Let's start by initializing the Hub client or take a look at the :doc:`/hub/sdk/index` section to see how to install the SDK and connect to the Hub.